Richard Doll: Biography

 In 1966, Doll was elected to the Royal Society.
 The citation stated:

 In 1969, Doll moved to Oxford University, to sit as the Regius Professor of Medicine, succeeding the clinical researcher Sir George Pickering.
 Initially, epidemiology was held in low regard, but in his time at Oxford he helped reverse this.
 He was the primary agent behind the creation of Green College, which was founded in 1979.
 Doll was appointed the first Warden of Green College, whence he retired in 1983.
 Green College merged with Templeton College in 2008 to become Green Templeton College, which is located on the site that was previously Green College.

 Doll also helped found the National Blood Service, and was key in avoiding a system of paying donors for their blood, as had been adopted in the United States.
 His continued work into carcinogens at the Imperial Cancer Research Centre at the John Radcliffe Hospital, Oxford, working as part of the Clinical Trial Service Unit, notably including a study undertaken with Richard Peto, in which it was estimated that tobacco, along with infections and diet, caused three-quarters of all cancers, which was the basis of any of the World Health Organization's conclusions on environmental pollution and cancer.

 Doll was made a Fellow of the Royal Society (FRS) in 1966, knighted in 1971, and awarded the Edward Jenner Medal of the Royal Society of Medicine in 1981.
 Also in 1981, Doll became a founding member of the World Cultural Council.
 He was a member of the Norwegian Academy of Science and Letters from 1976.

-In 1996, he was made a Companion of Honour (CH) for "services of national importance".
+In 1996, he was made a Member of the Order of the Companions of Honour (CH) for "services of national importance".
 International honours included the Presidential Award of the New York Academy of Sciences as well as a United Nations Award for his research into cancer.
 In April 2005, he was awarded the Saudi Arabian King Faisal International Prize for medicine jointly with Peto for their work on diseases related to smoking.
 In 2004, he was awarded the inaugural Shaw Prize for Life Sciences and Medicine for his contribution to modern cancer epidemiology.
 He was also awarded honorary degrees by thirteen different universities.

 He was a supporter of the Liberal Democrats at the 2005 general election.

 Death

 He died on 24 July 2005, at the John Radcliffe Hospital in Oxford after a short illness.

 On 7 June 2015, a blue plaque was unveiled at his home at 12 Rawlinson Road.

-Although raised in a Jewish family, he was an atheist.